 In response to a user-selected trigger, the present element status information contained in each event report confirms relay, scheme, and system performance for every fault.
-Decide how much detail you need when requesting an event report: 1/4- or 1/8-cycle resolution for filtered data; 1/4-, 1/8-, 1/16-, 1/32-, or 1/64-cycle resolution for raw analog data.
-For each report, the relay stores the most recent 15, 30, or 60 cycles of data in nonvolatile memory.
-Specify pre-event information length through a setting.
-The relay stores 7 seconds of event report data.
+Decide how much detail is necessary when you request an event report: 1/4- or 1/8-cycle resolution for filtered data; 1/4-, 1/8-, 1/16-, 1/32-, or 1/64-cycle resolution for raw analog data.
+For each report the relay stores the most recent 15, 30, or 60 cycles of data in non-volatile memory.
+The length of pre-event information can be specified through a setting.
+The relay stores a total of 7 seconds of event report data.
 Relay settings are appended to the bottom of each event report.